DaveSkender/Stock.Indicators/indicators/Stoch/README.md

 ﻿# Stochastic Oscillator

-[Stochastic Oscillator](https://en.wikipedia.org/wiki/Stochastic_oscillator) is a momentum indicator that looks back `N` periods to produce a scale of 0 to 100.
+Created by George Lane, the [Stochastic Oscillator](https://en.wikipedia.org/wiki/Stochastic_oscillator) is a momentum indicator that looks back `N` periods to produce a scale of 0 to 100.
+[[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/237 "Community discussion about this indicator")

 ![image](chart.png)